Scenic Travel Corridors

 State of Colorado Scenic Byway

 - Alpine Loop Back Country Byway is a backcountry-wanderer�s delight.
 The Alpine loop crosses the remote, rugged, spectacular heart of the San Juan Mountains connecting the towns of Lake City, Ouray, and Silverton.
 The 63-mile route winds its way to an elevation of 12,800 feet, crossing Engineer and Cinnamon Passes among five of Colorado's spectacular 'fourteeners'.
 This is a rugged high elevation four wheel drive road designated as a backcountry byway.
 Portions of this route require high-clearance, four-wheel drive vehicles.
 Motorist reaps unparalleled rewards: pristine mountain views, hiking and biking trails, great camping opportunities, and ample solitude.
+Check out the Alpine Explorer (2016)- A guide to the natural and cultural resources on the Alpine Loop Backcountry Byway Loop.

 - Silver Thread Byway is a paved state highway stretching from South Fork to Lake City.
 This 75-mile route offers history, scenic beauty, and a heavy dose of authenticity.
 The heights around Creede and Lake City remain strewn with abandoned mining structures, most of them accessible via rugged backcountry roads.
 Between the two towns, Highway 149 shadows the upper reaches of the Rio Grande, serving up a bounty of natural wonders - sparkling North Clear Creek Falls, the Slumgullion earth slide, and the shark-like fin of Uncompahgre Peak.
 The byway was recently extended on the north end from Lake City to Blue Mesa Reservoir.
 This new section provides access to a diversity of scenic wonders, historical landmarks, and extensive recreational opportunities for hiking, camping and fishing.